elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 is deteriorating, but nobody on the team knows because they're just so used to looking at the same code all the time.
 They just kind of understand what's going on with things.
 So the newcomer.
-Would be completely, you know, I'm surprised by so one things I kind of wonder about all the time.
+Would be completely, you know, I'm surprised by so, one things I kind of wonder about all the time.
 It's like, can we basically get new people on the team, people visiting that we'll be able to basically say, well, you know, you're saying this is great, but I don't understand it.